Track Customer Deposit Balances

 Find the linked sales order

-This section of the script looks up the fields on each deposit application to find the linked sales order and the total of the sales order.
+This section of the script looks up each deposit application to find the linked sales order and its total.

 Add the following code within the for statement: